-The Little Rock Convention and Visitors Bureau and the Downtown Partnerships should pursue internal and external funding to hire a prominent agency to lead a national campaign that champions the opportunities for tourism in Downtown Little Rock.
+The Downtown Partnerships, working with the Little Rock Convention and Visitor's Bureau and State of Arkansas should pursue internal and external funding to leverage existing tourism campaigns and to lead a new, national campaign that champions the opportunities for tourism in Downtown Little Rock.
 This should include articles and advertisements in national and regional publications.

-At the same time, a more targeted local effort should be undertaken to promote positive stories in Downtown, proactively working with local publications to change the narrative.
+At the same time, a more targeted local effort should be undertaken to promote positive stories in Downtown, proactively working with local publications to change the narrative, promoting Downtown as a safe, family-friendly destination.
 These will be critical to driving local foot traffic to parks, restaurants, and entertainment.
 Key to all of this is establishing an annual perceptions survey to track local, regional, and national perceptions to monitor if the campaign and development is having a positive impact.